rackspace-cookbooks/rackspace_user/README.md

-# rackspace-user cookbook
+# rackspace_user cookbook
-The default recipe creates a `rack` user and updates the authorized_keys file.
+The default recipe does nothing - rack_user recipe creates a `rack` user and updates the authorized_keys file.

 The additional_users recipe creates users based on a data structure in node["rackspace"]["users"].